membrane/monitor/com.predic8.membrane.core/examples/router/loadbalancer-multiple-4/README.txt

 3. Open the URL http://localhost:8080/ in your browser and repeatedly refresh (F5).
 Observe that the response alternates between Mock Node 1 and 2.

-4. Open the URL http://localhost:8081/ and refresh.
-Observe that you stay on Mock Node 3.
+4. Open the URL http://localhost:8081/ and refresh serveral times.
+Observe that you now alternate between Mock Node 3 and Mock Node 4.
-   (Since on the second LB only this one node is configured.)

 5. Open the URL http://localhost:9000/admin/